weihangtan/weihangtan.github.io/projects.md

 - Project 2: Efficient and Scalable Privacy-Preserving Neural Network Inference based on Ciphertext-Ciphertext Fully Homomorphic Encryption

 Some publications include IEEE Transactions on Circuits and Systems II, Journal of Signal Processing Systems, etc.

+Please refer to [Useful resource for homomorphic encryption](https://weihangtan.github.io//blogs/) for more detail.

 <br>